Multiple Sclerosis (MS)

 How is MS Treated Today?

 MS research has resulted in two treatment methods; the first method is preventing the abnormal response of one’s immune system.
 The second method is replenishing the myelin sheath cells protecting the nerve fibers.
 Medications designed today follow the first method in delaying the abnormal immune response.
 Traditionally, there was a lack of treatment options for the second method.
 However, with new research and breakthrough technology, physicians of regenerative medicine have produced a treatment to replace the cells damaged by this disease.
-Autologous stem cell therapy is a regenerative treatment designed to use the patient’s own adult stem cells to repair and replace diseased tissue in the body.
-Past treatments have shown that adult stem cells not only have the potential to regenerate lost or damaged myelin sheath tissues, but also have the ability to modulate the immune system, temporarily disabling the abnormal attack.
+Autologous stem cell therapy is a regenerative treatment designed to use the patient’s own stem cells to repair and replace diseased tissue in the body.
+Past treatments have shown that stem cells not only have the potential to regenerate lost or damaged myelin sheath tissues, but also have the ability to modulate the immune system, temporarily disabling the abnormal attack.

 Stem Cell Treatment for Multiple Sclerosis

-Adult adipose stem cell therapy provides an advanced treatment that helps fight against the degenerative disease.
+Adult stem cell therapy provides an advanced treatment that helps fight against the degenerative disease.
 Relief using Stemedix™ stem cell therapy can be achieved in a variety of symptoms associated with this condition:

 - Reduction or elimination of muscle pains and spasms